TheMarlboroMan/kana_dictation/README.md

 Planned features:

+- Invert translation direction: kana to romaji / romaji to kana.
 - A title logo somewhere :P.
 - Save user preferences to configuration files.
 - Multiple languages in the user interface.